wp-plugins/tidio-live-chat/readme.txt

 No, in order to use the Chat you just need to install the add-on and it’s done!
 No registration/logging in.

+= Can I add infinite number of agents? =
+Yes
+= Is there a way to translate everysingle element of TidioChat? = Yes, you can translate all elements of Tidio Chat in control panel

+= Can I change the colour of the chat’s widget? =
+Yes, you can change the chat’s appearance according to your needs.

+= Do I need to know any programming language to install Tidio Chat? = No

+= Can I manage TidioChat for two sites, from one control panel? = Generally no, but you can switch between projects easily

+= If I’ll have multiple agents, is there a way to have a separate avatar for eversingle agent? = Yes

+= Can I see history of past conversation? =
+Yes, from the history menu tab

+= Is there an option to set automatic responds? = Basically no, but you can set some automatic messages to start a conversation with customers

+= Is there an application for iOS or Android? =
+Yes, but it’s still in beta

+= Can I install TidioChat on my plain html site? =
+Yes

+= Is there a possibility to start a conversation with client before he even send any message? = Yes, you can do it with automatic messages feature

+= Can I move the TidioChat widget? =
+Well...Yes, but for now we have 2 positions for chat, but we’ll implement more positions in future

+= Can I hide chat’s widget? =
+Yes

+= If I’ll be offline, and someone will want to contact me, can he leave me some message? = Yes, this message will be emailed to you

 == Screenshots ==
 1. Admin Panel
 2. We have dedicated application for iOS, Android, Google Chrome and for operating system such us Windows/OS X